Downey space shuttle model moves to site near future home - Los Angeles Times

 Advertisement

-One of those shuttles — Endeavour — was lifted into place in January into the middle of its future home, Samuel Oschin Air and Space Center at Exposition Park.
+One of those shuttles — Endeavour — was lifted into place in January into the middle of its future home, the Samuel Oschin Air and Space Center at Exposition Park.

 Boeing closed the Downey facility in 1999, and the mock-up bounced around storage facilities for more than 20 years.